ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 (But change the source and target folders to your own of course!)

-* Step 4: Don't forget to update psn.conf if you installed to a new location.
+__Step 4__: Don't forget to update psn.conf if you installed to a new location.
 Use e.g.:

 {% highlight bash %}
 sudo nano /Library/Perl/5.16/PsN_4_2_0/psn.conf